savelee/leeboonstra.com/source/speaking/index.md

 <img src="/images/lee-speaking2.png" width="400" class="float-right border" alt="Lee Speaking">

-Worked in the past as a technical trainer, now Sales Engineer at Google.
+I worked in the past as a technical trainer, now Sales Engineer at Google.
 I'm a public speaker at conferences and events.
-Below is a list of past sessions.
+Below is a list of upcoming and past sessions.

 Check out my Speaker Deck, for an overview of all my presentations: [Speaker Deck](https://speakerdeck.com/savelee/).